Brown tree snake: Effect of early introduction

-The introduction of the brown tree snake on Guam after WWII has had a significant impact on the community dynamics of the island.
-Upon its introduction the brown tree snake population exploded and spread across the entirety of Guam.
-The brown tree snake population on the island has reached peak densities of greater than 100 snakes per hectare.
+The introduction of the brown tree snake to Guam after WWII has had a significant impact on the island's community dynamics.
+Upon its introduction, the brown tree snake population exploded and spread across Guam.
+The brown tree snake population on the island has reached peak densities exceeding 100 /ha.
 This population spike was caused by the copious amount of resources newly available to the brown tree snake upon its introduction.
-The limitations on the snake's population in its native range is predominantly food based.
-The snake's food source is far more limited in its native range than on the island of Guam as the prey in its natural range boasts significantly more natural defences to the snake than the prey on Guam.
+The limitations on the snake's population in its native range are predominantly food-based.
+The snake's food source is far more limited in its native range than on the island of Guam, as the prey in its natural range boasts significantly more natural defences to the snake than the prey on Guam.

-The predominant population affected by the snake's introduction was that of native bird species.
+The primary population affected by the snake's introduction was native bird species.
 The introduction of the brown tree snake into Guam has resulted in extinction of twelve native bird species in total, such as the Mariana fruit dove, the Guam flycatcher, the Micronesian rufous fantail, and the Micronesian myzomela.
 The Guam National Wildlife Refuge is attempting to prevent the extinction of additional bird species endangered by the snake.
 Other species significantly affected by the invasion of these snakes were small lizards and small mammals.
-Research has indicated a direct correlation of the spread of these snakes across the island to the decrease in the populations of these native species.
-Furthermore, the introduction of the brown tree snake has had an indirect, negative impact on vegetative diversity as its intense predatory nature has decreased populations of vital pollinators including native birds and fruit bats.
-Data collected from nearby islands lacking brown tree snake populations depict a significant difference in vegetative species richness, that is, islands close to and similar to Guam in which the brown tree snake has not been introduced have greater vegetative species diversity.
+Research has indicated a direct correlation between the spread of these snakes across the island and the decrease in the populations of these native species.
+Furthermore, the introduction of the brown tree snake has had an indirect negative impact on plant diversity, as its intense predatory nature has decreased populations of vital pollinators, including native birds and fruit bats.
+Data collected from nearby islands lacking brown tree snake populations depict a significant difference in vegetative species richness; that is, islands close to and similar to Guam, in which the brown tree snake has not been introduced, have greater vegetative species diversity.
 At War in the Pacific National Historical Park, conservation efforts now focus on isolated areas such as Asan Beach Park, where the ocean and nearby roads serve as natural buffers against reinvasion.
-These protected zones may offer a future opportunity to reintroduce endangered native bird species, two of which - Mariana Swiftlet and Micronesian Starling - are the only native forest birds still surviving on Guam.
+These protected zones may offer a future opportunity to reintroduce endangered native bird species, two of which – Mariana swiftlet and Micronesian starling – are the only native forest birds still surviving on Guam.

 Overall, the vertebrate fauna and native flora of Guam have suffered tremendously because of the introduction of the brown tree snake.